EgorBron/NarrativeNew/docs/build-story.md

 dependencies {
-    val narrativeVersion = "replace with the latest version" implementation("net.blusutils.narrative:narrative-kotlin:$narrativeVersion")
+    val narrativeVersion = "replace with the latest version" implementation("net.blusutils.narrative:narrative-foundation:$narrativeVersion")
-    implementation("net.blusutils.narrative:narrative-kotlin-extensions:$narrativeVersion")
+    implementation("net.blusutils.narrative:narrative-extensions:$narrativeVersion")
 }

 /* ...rest of the file... */
 ```

 We just added two dependencies:
-* `narrative-kotlin` -- the main library providing data classes and DSL builders for the Narrative format
+* `narrative-foundation` -- the main library providing data classes and DSL builders for the Narrative format
-* `narrative-kotlin-extensions` -- a library providing non-standard extensions, like rich text formatting and signals (more on that later)
+* `narrative-extensions` -- a library providing non-standard extensions, like rich text formatting and signals (more on that later)

 > Don't forget to sync the project in IDE!